costeirs/archive2git/README.md

 ## Installation

-Download the latest release and use it via `java -jar archive2git.jar ...`.
+Download the latest release and use it via `./archive2git ...`, or add it to your PATH for long-term use.

 ## Usage